Abhinandan Sekhri

 Abhinandan Sekhri (born 4 August 1974) is the co-founder and CEO of Newslaundry, a media critique, news and current affairs website.

 Education

-Sekhri was educated at The Doon School in Dehradun, India, and then obtained a bachelor's degree in economics from Hansraj College, University of Delhi.
+Sekhri was educated at the Welham Boys' School and then The Doon School in Dehradun, India.
+He obtained a bachelor's degree in economics from Hansraj College, University of Delhi.

 Career

 Before founding Newslaundry, he worked as a producer, director and writer in television and film projects, including Highway on my Plate, which he co-produced and directed; and news-satire show Gustaakhi Maaf.
-He is also a co-founder and trustee in Delhi-based non-governmental organisation (NGO) PCRF.
+He was also a co-founder and trustee in Delhi-based non-governmental organisation (NGO) PCRF.
 He was the executive producer for Chase, a documentary series by ScoopWhoop.
 He regularly delivers lectures and hosts panel discussions on journalism, RTI, and the importance and independence of media.

 Newstrack and AajTak (1996–1999)

 In April 1996, he started working as a correspondent for TV Today Network.
 He reported for Newstrack, a weekly current affairs programme, and for the evening bulletin of Aaj Tak, along with morning show Good Morning Today.